Private Carryover Policy

 You can also discuss carryover, water allocation, water licenses and water trading with DEWNR’s Licensing Unit on (08) 8595 2053.

-The MDBA's forecast risk of spill for all the major upstream storage exceeds ten per cent during the 2017-18 water year.
+The MDBA's forecast risk of spill for all the major upstream storage exceeds 10% during the 2018-19 water year.

-DEWNR will also continue to explore opportunities to defer additional water for use in a future dry year.
+DEW will continue to explore opportunities to defer additional water for use in future dry years.